Knoxville, TN Lawyers Defend Clients Accused of Reckless Driving

 Dedicated to serving drivers in Maryville, Sevierville, Clinton, Lenoir City & Loudon

 In Tennessee, reckless driving is a criminal offense.
 If you’re ticketed for reckless driving, you face criminal charges and jail time — even if you are not actually arrested, handcuffed and brought down to the station.
 And if you do not defend yourself against the charges, a conviction can then affect many aspects of your life.
 Our skilled criminal defense attorneys at Banks and Jones provide clients with fierce and trusted representation.
 We move quickly to protect your rights and to determine the most effective way to resolve your case.
+If you’re facing reckless driving charges, we will Fight 2 Win your case with everything we have.

 Penalties for reckless driving in Tennessee